 In lieu of flowers, donations may be made in Rusty’s honor to any of the following organizations which she supported: Seniors West of the Tetons/Meals on Wheels, Valley of the Tetons Library, St. Francis of the Tetons Episcopal Church, HAPI Trails, Teton Arts, or Teton Valley Animal Shelter.

-To send flowers to Ruth "Rusty" M. Anderson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ruth "Rusty" M. Anderson, please visit our floral store.